 - Perform job skills based on industry standards of the chosen occupation

 Estimated costs for students participating in this program are –

-- Tuition costs are based on the number of training hours spent at the work site
+- Tuition costs are based on the standard rate per credit hour and aligns to the number of training hours spent at the work site

 - $30 student fee per term